 You don’t want to take any other spells at level 5 of Wizard because you need all your casts for the Spirit Lance.
 Also pay attention to the spells you select, because you only have 2 of each Power Level, and you might need to cast something twice.
 For example, Ironskin is great at giving armor, but Flame Shield is on the same Power Level, so if you cast both, when Ironskin runs out you’ll be getting hit much harder.
 Keep things like this in mind when choosing spells and try to plan ahead.

 Lastly, you can use the Spirit Lance with other Classes than Monk to make some extremely powerful Builds.
-Battlemages can use this with Cleaving Stance to AoE everything repeatedly when they get a kill, and it also works insanely good with Charge.
+Battlemages can use this with Cleaving Stance to AoE everything repeatedly when they get a kill.
 Spellblades wishing to be Riposte tanks can use it to great effect by hitting everything in an AoE when they Riposte.
 Add on top of that they can Gouging Strike to Blind everything around them and bleed them for Raw Damage, and it becomes a deadly combination.
 Hierophants can use Soul Annihilation in an AoE…you heard me…in an AoE!

 Stay tuned for more Pillars of Eternity 2 Build Guides through out May, as we make some more specific Guides covering some of the most fun and interesting combinations we could find.
 If there is a specific combination you would like to see, please post in the comments and we will do our best to accommodate!